 Oakbrook Village: In 2012, the City worked with the Fritz Duda Company (owner of the Oakbrook Village Shopping Center) for almost a year to approve plans for a two-phased, mixed-use, redevelopment project of a portion of the Oakbrook Village Shopping Center.
 At that time, 289 market-rate units were built.
 The owner has not exercised their rights under the development agreement to build the remaining 200 units.
 The development agreement expires in December 2023.
 However, due to the high demand for housing, it is likely that these 200 units will be built.
-Of t'The 200 anticipated market-rate units, 150 are anticipated to be affordable to households with above moderate incomes and 50 are anticipated to be affordable to households with moderate incomes.
+The units are anticipated to be affordable to households with above-moderate incomes.
 More information on the site is shown in Table H-47: Underutilized Sites, Anticipated Projects.
 The total units are shown in Table H-46: Progress Towards RHNA.

-The Village at Laguna Hills (Formerly Five Lagunas): In March 2016, the City approved originally approved a plan for the renovation of the Laguna Hills Mall, which included approximately 880,000 square feet of new and renovated commercial retail space, movie theaters, restaurants, and 988 residential units.
+The Village at Laguna Hills (Formerly Five Lagunas): In March 2016, the City approved a plan for the renovation of the Laguna Hills Mall, which included approximately 880,000 square feet of new and renovated commercial retail space, movie theaters, restaurants, and 988 residential units.
 The approved plan was known as Five Lagunas.
 Subsequently, the property owner of Five Lagunas, Merlone Geier Partners (MGP), informed City staff that they could not move forward with the approved 2016 plan because they did not think the market would support the approved Five Lagunas project.
 Since then, several revised configurations have been discussed for the project, renamed as The Village at Laguna Hills.
-Most recently (April 20221), the potential mix would be up City approved a revised proposal that contains increased the development's capacity, including-approximately to-250,000 square feet of retail and restaurants, up to 465,000 square feet of commercial office, up to 1,500 residential units and a hotel with 100-150 rooms.
-Five multi-story residential buildings, one mixed-use retail/residential building and four residential buildings, will support the anticipated 1,500 proposed units.
+Most recently (April 2021), the potential mix would be up to 250,000 square feet of retail and restaurants, up to 465,000 square feet of office, up to 1,500 residential units and a hotel with 100-150 rooms.
 However, the revised plan has not been approved by the City.